BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - And clause referenced: "the subscriber can act on the notification"
   - And clause referenced: "multiple subscribers can consume the same event"

+- **tests\control-panel-init-config-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:1] (100%)
+  - Given condition referenced: "configuration metadata"
+  - When action referenced: "initConfig is called"
+  - Then assertion referenced: "configuration is loaded within 200ms"
+  - And clause referenced: "all fields are prepared for rendering"
+  - And clause referenced: "validation rules are attached"

+- **tests\control-panel-init-config-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:2] (100%)
+  - Given condition referenced: "complex nested configuration"
+  - When action referenced: "initConfig processes it"
+  - Then assertion referenced: "all nested sections are initialized"
+  - And clause referenced: "dependencies between sections are resolved"
+  - And clause referenced: "no circular dependencies cause deadlock"

+- **tests\control-panel-init-config-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:3] (100%)
+  - Given condition referenced: "configuration with 100+ fields"
+  - When action referenced: "initConfig prepares the form"
+  - Then assertion referenced: "initialization completes within 300ms"
+  - And clause referenced: "form is ready for user interaction"
+  - And clause referenced: "memory usage scales linearly with field count"

+- **tests\control-panel-init-config-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:4] (100%)
+  - Given condition referenced: "configuration errors"
+  - When action referenced: "initConfig encounters invalid config"
+  - Then assertion referenced: "error is reported with specific issue"
+  - And clause referenced: "fallback configuration is applied"
+  - And clause referenced: "system degrades gracefully"

+- **tests\control-panel-init-config-runtime.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:5] (100%)
+  - Given condition referenced: "performance SLA"
+  - When action referenced: "initConfig completes"
+  - Then assertion referenced: "Time to Interactive (TTI) is < 500ms"
+  - And clause referenced: "First Contentful Paint (FCP) is < 1 second"
+  - And clause referenced: "form is responsive immediately"

 ### ⚠️ Partial Compliance (0)

 No partially compliant tests.